Encyclopedia Entry • Films Main

 Rating: star02_pink_1.gifstar02_pink_1.gifstar02_pink_1.gif of 5

 While Our Blushing Brides may be what is known as "slight" entertainment, it's still a whole lot of fun.
-Joan plays Jerry, a virtuous shopgirl holding out for true love while her two somewhat hedonistic gal pal-roomates (Anita Page & Dorothy Sebastian) settle for shortcuts that ultimately lead to bad ends.
-Naturally, the long- suffering Jerry will win in the end, but in the meantime, virtue must be its own reward.
+Joan plays Jerry, a virtuous shopgirl holding out for true love while her two somewhat hedonistic gal pal-roomates (Anita Page and Dorothy Sebastian) settle for shortcuts that ultimately lead to bad ends.
+Naturally, the long-suffering Jerry will win in the end, but in the meantime, virtue must be its own reward.

 The predictability of the plot hardly matters here.
 The real pleasures of "Brides" are the beautiful cinematography and Joan, who seems to have turned down the contrast on her former flapper image of only a year or two before.
 Her acting is toned down, too, and subtle compared to Our Dancing Daughters or Our Modern Maidens.
 Also skillfully comedic is the acting of Dorothy Sebastian, but Anita Page seems to think she is still in a silent movie, with her overly broad pantomimes and monotone Cupie-doll expression.
 Still, even she is appealing, and manages some touching moments, and the three girls generate a nice screen chemistry as they struggle to live in, and climb out of, poverty.
 Each in her own way, and with very different results.

-You see, "Brides" is also about the Class Struggle between sexes.
-Is a poor woman just as eligible to marry a rich man--and just as worthy of his love--as a wealthy women?
+"Brides" is also about the Class Struggle between sexes.
+Is a poor woman just as eligible to marry a rich man---and just as worthy of his love---as a wealthy women?
 Or is becoming his mistress the highest she can aim?
-For an early talkie, "Brides" moves along at a nice brisk pace, with gorgeous camerawork, lighting & set design, costume hair & makeup-- all the production values that MGM did better than anyone.
-Gauzier & more fantasy-heavy than it's grittier Warner Bros. counterpart--who generally had better stories--MGM nonetheless was the real Dream Factory, and its stars were presented as Gods and Goddesses, not real- life people.
-Joan elevated these lofty soap operas & melodramas with characterizations that have withstood the test of time and resonate even today with a touching sincerity.
+For an early talkie, "Brides" moves along at a nice brisk pace, with gorgeous camerawork, lighting, set design, costume, hair, and makeup---all the production values that MGM did better than anyone.
+Gauzier and more fantasy-heavy than its grittier Warner Bros. counterpart---which generally had better stories---MGM nonetheless was the real Dream Factory, and its stars were presented as Gods and Goddesses, not real-life people.
+Joan elevated these lofty soap operas and melodramas with characterizations that have withstood the test of time and resonate even today with a touching sincerity.

 Our Blushing Brides is a disappointingly slight film (accompanied by some slight, rather stilted acting from Joan) that seems to focus more on Joan's underwear than on solid plot or characterization.